Discouraged Parents – Take Heart!

 God delights in turning the hearts of the parents to their kids and the hearts of the kids to their parents.
 In fact, that’s one of the signs of the end times according to Malachi 4:6 which reads, “He will turn the hearts of the fathers to their children, and the hearts of the children to their fathers.”

 God created the family to be a laboratory for growth for both parents and children.
 In fact, many parents, it seems, learn more from their kids than the other way around.
 There’s nothing like having children to teach patience, anger management, self-control, and perseverance.
 It’s a good thing God continues to work on the hearts of parents while they’re raising their kids.

 One of the greatest qualities parents need is to be teachable.
-If you’re always learning and growing, you’ll be able to flex with your child’s challenges, adapt to the developmental stages, and make the necessary parenting shifts to keep up with your kids.
+When you recognize that you’re always learning and growing, then you’ll be able more flexible with your child’s challenges, adapt to the developmental stages, and make the necessary parenting shifts to keep up with your kids.

 Through Imperfect Parents

 One of the reasons God gave imperfect parents to kids is so that we would all long for the perfect parent.
 Isn’t it interesting that God has chosen the picture of the family to describe the kind of relationship he wants to have with us?
 He wants us to know him as our Heavenly Father.
 In fact, that’s the most important parenting tip that anyone could receive.

 If you’ve never trusted Jesus Christ as your personal savior, then please consider making that decision today.
 You want to get to know God as Father, not as a distant God that’s out there beyond reach.
 God wants to walk through the challenges of your life with you every day.
 It all starts by trusting Jesus as your Lord and Savior.